bencehavran/stratum-ddos-protection/readme.txt

 Fail2ban jail+filter to protect stratum from DDoS attack.

-Edit your /etc/fail2ban/jail.conf and do not forget to edit /path/to/stratum/file.log!
+Edit your /etc/fail2ban/jail.conf add somewhere under # JAILS, and do not forget to edit /path/to/stratum/file.log!

 [stratum]
 enabled  = true